 Deadline: December 1st

-Granted by the American Quarter Horse Association (AQHA), the Rusty and Kay Moody Post-Graduate Scholarship is a $5,000 two-year master’s degree scholarship available for current members enrolled full or part-time at an accredited U.S. higher learning institution.
-Applicants can declare any major, but all must have a minimum cumulative GPA of 3.0 and a demonstrated passion for horses.
-Master’s students could also qualify for the AQHA’s Career Path Scholarships in animal science, journalism, or veterinary medicine.
+The Rusty and Kay Moody Post-Graduate Scholarship is awarded by the American Quarter Horse Association.
+This is a $5,000 two-year master’s degree scholarship.
+It is available for current members of the AQHA who are enrolled full or part-time.
+They must be attending an accredited U.S. graduate school.
+Applicants can declare any major, but all must have a minimum cumulative GPA of 3.0.
+They must also demonstrate a passion for horses.
+Master’s students could also qualify for the AQHA’s Career Path Scholarships.
+These are specific to animal science, journalism, or veterinary medicine majors.

 Contact